dotnet/roslyn/docs/features/incremental-generators.cookbook.md

         var pipeline = context.SyntaxProvider.ForAttributeWithMetadataName(
             fullyQualifiedMetadataName: "GeneratedNamespace.GeneratedAttribute"
-            predicate: static (syntaxNode, cancellationToken) => true, // FAWMN already does the hard work for us here
+            predicate: static (syntaxNode, cancellationToken) => syntaxNode is BaseMethodDeclarationSyntax,
             transform: static (context, cancellationToken) =>
             {
                 var containingClass = context.TargetSymbol.ContainingType;
                 return new Model(
                     // Note: this is a simplified example.
-You will also need to handle the case where the type is in a global namespace.
+You will also need to handle the case where the type is in a global namespace, nested, etc.
                     Namespace: containingClass.ContainingNamespace?.ToDisplayString(SymbolDisplayFormat.FullyQualifiedFormat),
                     ClassName: containingClass.Name,
                     MethodName: context.TargetSymbol.Name);